jagrosh/Selfbot/README.md

 ## Suggestions, Bugs, Feature Requests

-If you have suggestions for the selfbot, you find bugs, or you'd like to request a feature, please join [my Discord Server](https://discord.gg/0p9LSGoRLu6Pet0k).
-The goal of this selfbot is having useful features and being easy to use.
+If you have suggestions for the selfbot, you find bugs, or you'd like to request a feature, please open an issue on this repository.
+The goal of this selfbot is having useful features and being easy to use, so please make sure that any suggested features would fit into these requirements..

 ## Editing